The Prince and the Pauper (1977 film): Plot

 The day of the coronation arrives, and Edward and Miles race to London after waylaying a horse and cart that Hugh and Edith are in.
 Miles swaps clothes with Hugh and ties him up in the cart, but Hugh breaks out in London and attempts to have Miles arrested.
 Miles and Edward fight off the guards and Edward gets inside Westminster Abbey before the doors are closed.
 Edward halts the ceremony, and he and Tom change back to their original positions, admitting to each other that they were not good at playing each other's roles.
-Archbishop Cranmer and other witnesses are stunned until Edward produces the Prince's Seal and takes his position as the rightful King.
+Archbishop Thomas Cranmer and other witnesses are stunned until Edward produces the Prince's Seal and takes his position as the rightful King.

 After the ceremony, Edward makes Tom Governor of Christ's Hospital and Tom's mother sets up shelters for the homeless.
-Miles' brother, Hugh, agrees to a divorce from Edith and enjoys a political career in America.
-Miles is restored to his honour as a Knight and marries Edith.
+Miles' brother Hugh agrees to a divorce from Edith and enjoys a political career in America.
+Miles is restored to his honour as a Knight and marries Edith (although their marriage isn't the "happily ever after" kind).
 The Duke of Norfolk has his enemies put to death, and Princess Elizabeth later becomes Queen, keeping her promise to take "good care of England".

 Cast

 Production

 The film was in limbo during the development.
-Berta Dominguez (the wife of Alexander Salkind) and Pierre Spengler wrote a script based on the novel for the Salkinds in 1968.
-A key change in the adaptation was changing the ages of the prince and the pauper from nine in the novel to sixteen.
-George Cukor was to direct but he wanted to go back to the original novel and cast an actor to play nine-year-old boys - Mark Lester.
+Berta Dominguez (the wife of Alexander Salkind) and Pierre Spengler wrote a script based on the Mark Twain novel The Prince and the Pauper for Alexander and Ilya Salkind in 1968.
+A key change in the adaptation was changing the ages of Prince Edward and Tom Canty from nine in the novel to sixteen.
+George Cukor was to direct but he wanted to go back to the original novel and cast an actor to play nine-year-old boys – Mark Lester.
 The Salkinds wanted to cast someone older, having Leonard Whiting in mind for the parts.
 The Salkinds lost enthusiasm for the project and instead went on to make The Light at the End of the World.

 The Salkinds had a big success with The Three Musketeers (1973) which re-activated their interest in The Prince and the Pauper.
 They originally intended to follow up Musketeers with The Prince Malange starring Oliver Reed and Peter O'Toole.
 Then O'Toole became unavailable and filming was threatened with sets already half-built.
 In addition, the Salkinds needed money while developing Superman.
-The Salkinds decided it to use the old script for Prince and the Pauper and use existing sets and commitments.
+The Salkinds decided to use the old script for The Prince and the Pauper and use existing sets and commitments.

 Richard Fleischer was approached to direct.
-He agreed provided he could have a new script and a bigger budget - $7 million.
+He agreed provided he could have a new script and a bigger budget – $7 million.
 The Salkinds agreed.
 George MacDonald Fraser was hired to rewrite the script.

 Shooting took place in England and Hungary.
-Filming started on 17 May 1976 at Penshurst Place, England.
+Filming started on 17 May 1976 at Penshurst Place, Kent.
 Filming took place there for two weeks before moving to Pinewood Studios.
 Most filming in Hungary took place in Sopron and Budapest.